-The TMDL specifies agricultural target reductions in TMDL reaches within the Big Green Lake watershed, as outlined in Table 29
+The TMDL specifies agricultural edge of field target TP reductions in TMDL reaches within the Big Green Lake watershed, as outlined in Table 29.
+These edge of field values will be used when discussing and implementing new or additional cropland practices across the watershed to meet this plan’s phosphorus reduction goals.

 Table 29.
 From Appendix J of the TMDL, Agricultural total phosphorus (TP) yield targets for TMDL subbasins.
 Targets are comparable to outputs from SnapPlus and correspond to attainment of TMDL agricultural load allocations.
 The targets are calculated from baseline yields for each TMDL subbasin and percent reduction for the TMDL subbasin.